zabaldwin/DeepLearning_Exercises-/README.md

 # DeepLearning_Exercises
 This repository contains deep learning applications from ranging complexities using both PyTorch and TensorFlow.

-Provided example include:
+Provided examples touch on the main concepts that are necessary to understanding Deep Learning and include:

-1) Image Classification w/ the MNIST dataset
+1) Basic Fundamental Neural Network w/ the MNIST dataset
-2)
+2) Experiment w/ Activation Functions using the FashionMNIST dataset
+3)